MrValentine7777/MonoGameCommunityWiki/docs/Archive/start.md

 {{:monogame_box_art_fixed.png?direct&400|}}
 ----
-First and foremost, this wiki is in no way affiliated with the official MonoGame site, it is a project started by a member of the community, intended to be a resource for people looking to find solutions and learn more about using [[monogame:MonoGame|MonoGame]].
+First and foremost, this wiki is in no way affiliated with the official MonoGame site, it is a project started by a member of the community, intended to be a resource for people looking to find solutions and learn more about using [MonoGame](monogame/monogame.md).
 ----

 As the host I will be populating this service with content as best and frequently as I can.